June-Skeeter/GEOB270_Lab1_2021S1/Content/Part6.md

 ## **Question 12)**
 Save your layout as a .pdf and submit it to canvas.
-Your map should look something like the map below.
-* Different colors, element sizes, etc. are fine.
-But it should have all the map elements listed above
+* Your map should look something like the map shown below.
+Different colors, element sizes, etc. are fine.
+But it should have all the map elements listed above.

 <div style="overflow: hidden;
   padding-top: 56.25%;